How old are people when they died?

 The answer can be seen in the bar chart.
 It shows all deaths in the world by age in five-year age groups, starting with the oldest at the top and the youngest at the bottom.

 What stands out is the death toll for the very youngest age-group.
-5.4 million children died before they had their fifth birthday.
+5 million children died before they had their fifth birthday.
 On any average day, almost 14,000 young children.

 The suffering and dying of children remains immense, yet these daily tragedies continue without receiving the attention this injustice deserves.
 A comparison of the tragedy of child deaths with those tragedies that do receive public attention puts it in perspective.
 A large jumbo jet can carry up to 620 passengers.1